GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 ---

-With the introduction of Manifest V3, many extension API methods now support promises.
-This document explains how to use promises when calling these methods.
+With the introduction of Manifest V3, many extension API methods now return promises.
+This document explains how to use promises.

 {% Aside "key-term" %}